cc-triplog/sojournal/README.md

 ## 1. About

 Trip Log™ is a cloud image storage based on geographic location.
-Though Trip Log is aimed to expand creativity of our users through automatic mapping of photos and user friendly text editing interface, with Trip Cam, it can be expanded infinately more.
+Though Trip Log is aimed to expand creativity of our users through automatic mapping of photos and user friendly text editing interface, with Trip Cam, it can be expanded infinately more.Trip Log™ respects the privacy of our users.
+Although our users can share their stories via integrated image export or url, user decides if it is partially shared or the whole.

 <div width="400px">
 <img alt="Node.js" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Node.js_logo.svg/1200px-Node.js_logo.svg.png" width="100px">